Royal College of Science and Technology: Department of Bioscience, Faculty of Science

 The Department of Bioscience in the Faculty of Science was originally in the royal college building but with the completion of the new John Arbuthnot (SIPBS) building the department has moved.
 The courses available are still the same with undergraduate and postgraduate degrees available.
 The undergraduate degrees available are split into two subjects: Biological and Biomedical Science; and Pharmacy.
 Some of the degrees available in Biological and Biomedical Science are BSc Biological Sciences, BSc Biomedical Sciences, Forensic Biology.
 The full list can be found at the courses homepage.
 There are five postgraduate degrees; MSc/PgDip in Clinical Pharmacy, MSc/PgDip in Food Biotechnology, MSc/PgDip in Food Science and Microbiology, MSc/PgDip in Pharmaceutical Analysis and MSc/PgDip in Pharmaceutical Quality and Good Manufacturing Practice.
 The postgraduate degree is a follow-on from the undergraduate degree.

 Department of Chemistry, Pure and Applied, Faculty of Science

-The department of Pure and Applied Chemistry is located in the Royal College Building on level 6.
+Part of the Department of Pure and Applied Chemistry is located in the Royal College Building on Level 6 - most of the department is located in the Thomas Graham Building which was built in 1963.
 The department of Chemistry was not always in the royal college building because it was established before the University of Strathclyde.
 This department was established in the 19th Century and over the last 200 years it has become an accredited department with a very highly rated reputation.